philgentric/klik/README.md

 Klik never deletes a file without asking you for confirmation.
-In Klik, "delete" actually means moving the file into the (klik) "trash" folder (down in .klik) There are 2 ways to recover a deleted file or folder: (1) use the undo menu item (2) visit the "trash" folder.
+In Klik, "delete" actually means moving the file into the (klik) "trash" folder (down in .klik) There are 3 ways to recover a deleted file or folder: (1) use the undo menu item (2) visit the "trash" folder using klik (3) using the trash folder in .klik using your favorite file manager.
 Only clearing the "trash" folder is final, and you will be asked for confirmation.
 If you move a file into a folder where there is already a file with the same name, it is renamed with a postfix.
 When you have duplicates and you merge by moving files, Klik will detect identical files with the same name and move the redundant copy into the trash folder.